-The University of Wisconsin-Platteville has nine traditional residence halls and three suite-style residence halls with the ability to house 10 to 3,000 people on campus.
+The University of Wisconsin-Platteville has nine traditional residence halls and three suite-style residence halls with the ability to house a few to over 3,000 people on campus.
 Our staff strives to provide safe, clean, comfortable living environments.
 We hope you enjoy your stay with us!

 For adult conference goers

-Southwest Hall, completed in 2006 and renovated in 2014 (due to tornado damage), is an air-conditioned, six-story, suite-style building with a capacity for 380 people.
+Southwest Hall, completed in 2006 and restored in 2014 (due to tornado damage), is an air-conditioned, six-story, suite-style building with a capacity for 380 people.
 There are 95, fully-furnished, four-person suites with each suite containing four single bedrooms, two bathrooms, a living room, dining area and kitchenette.
 The building has elevator access to all floors, which have common areas such as a laundry room, study room with computer and a community room with vending area.
 Southwest Hall has a main desk in the lobby and Wi-Fi throughout the building.
+In 2015, this will house summer school students and student employees, along with hosting the New Student Registration visits.

 For youth camps wanting air-conditioned housing

 Rountree Commons opened in fall 2012 and is a 620-bed, air-conditioned facility.
-It was renovated in 2014 (due to tornado damage).
-Located a short distance from our football stadium, the building contains four-person, fully-furnished suites with double occupancy bedrooms, with a separated toilet and shower areas, and a kitchenette with refrigerator, sink, and microwave.
-There is elevator access to all floor levels, Wi-Fi access throughout the building, and keyless entry to the building.
+It was repaired in 2014 due to tornado damage.
+Located a short distance from our football stadium, the building contains four-person, fully-furnished suites with two double-occupancy bedrooms, with a separated toilet and shower areas, including a kitchenette with full-size refrigerator, sink, and microwave.
+There is elevator access to all floor levels, Wi-Fi access throughout the building, and keyless entry to the building (use of a key fob).
 On the main floor of Rountree Commons there is a front desk, lobby area, study areas, recycling services, laundry facilities, vending area, and state-of-the-art media center.
+There is a classroom adjacent to the lobby that is ideal for a camp store, and (as of Fall 2014) the washers and dryers are free to use.

-New in fall 2013 (and renovated in 2014 due to tornado damage), Bridgeway Commons is an air-conditioned, semi-suite style building that has a capacity of 440 people.
-Each unit is fully-furnished and contains two double occupancy bedrooms and a bathroom.
+Built for the Fall 2013 (and reconstructed in 2014 due to tornado damage), Bridgeway Commons is an air-conditioned, semi-suite style building that has a capacity of 440 people.
+Each unit is fully-furnished and contains two double-occupancy bedrooms and a bathroom.
+A micro refrigerator is also in the room.
 Each of the floors has a kitchen, lounge and laundry facilities, and Wi-Fi is throughout the building.
 In addition, Bridgeway Commons has elevator access to all floor levels, a lobby area, common spaces, meeting rooms, multipurpose rooms, recreation room, a fireplace, and a front desk and recycling services.

 Traditional Residence Halls